By Wendy C. Brooks, DVM, DipABVP

 Dogs are injected with Immiticide in the hip.
 Graphic by MarVistaVet.

 The patient receives an intramuscular injection deep in the lower back muscles.
 This is a painful injection with a painful substance, and it is common for the patient to be quite sore at home afterwards.
 Pain medication may be needed.
 Be careful around the injection site as the pet may bite.
-The site may form an abscess, which requires warm compresses.
-Approximately 30% of dogs experience some sort of injection site reaction that resolves in one to four weeks.
-Some dogs develop a permanent firm lump at the injection site.
+The site may form an abscess that requires warm compresses.
+Approximately 30% of dogs experience some sort of injection site reaction.
+These generally resolve in 1-4 weeks.

 In the two-dose protocol, the dog returns for a second injection the next day on the opposite side of the lower back.
 In the three-dose protocol, the dog comes back one month later for two doses 24 hours apart (the first dose is an introductory treatment to kill some of the more sensitive worms.)
 Keep in mind that too many worms dying at once creates circulatory shock.
 The benefit of the three-dose protocol (sometimes called the split dose protocol) is that the first injection serves to kill off any older or weaker worms without killing off the stronger, younger ones.
 When the two consecutive doses occur one month later, there will be fewer worms dying at once.